rjb1116/sun_coordinates/README.md

 Command Line Instructions:
 * -d: Date and time string of form 'YYYY-MM-DD HH:MM:SS'
 * -c: String containing the city.
-This input is relatively versatile since multiple city structures are accepted (for example: San Francisco or San Francisco, CA)
+This input is relatively versatile since multiple city structures are accepted (for example: San Francisco or San Francisco, CA).
+If your city is two words, or you're including state/country, make sure to use quotes ''.
 * -p: Write a save file name + extension to save an image of the 3D visualization locally

 Example Command Line Input: